 In flight, all ages of this hawk species are best recognized by their longish, black and white tail and long wings with a pale crescent-shaped mark near the tip of the wing.

-Red-shouldered Hawks prey on snakes, frogs, and other small animals.
+Red-shouldered Hawks prey on amphibians and other small animals.
 They forage by waiting on a perch and then swooping down to catch the animal on the ground.

 This species builds a bulky stick nest high in a tree in wooded and semi-wooded areas, often near wetlands.